Top 6 Crash Reporting and Bug Reporting Tools for Mobile Apps

 While talking about useful tools for mobile developers, we decided to talk about bug reporting and mobile app crash reporting.
-Bugs always appear in apps during the development process.
+Bugs in software always appear during the development process.
 Developers and testers have to go through several routine stages in order to submit every bug.
 Using bug reporting tools, it is easy to shorten this boring manual process to a few simple steps.

 As you can see, bug reporting tools simplify the testing process significantly.
 We’ve evaluated different solutions available on the market today and selected several of the most useful and convenient solutions, from our point of view.
 By choosing one of these tools, you can optimize the work during a project and save lots of time and effort.